spxbhuhb/adaptive/doc/foundation/instructions.md

 # Instructions

-> [!NOTE]
->
-> At the moment the instruction system is simply a convention, there is no enforcement whatsoever.
->

 A fragment may have so-called instructions.
 The best example is styling of UI fragments, but instructions are not limited to styles.